Isaacprogi/fetch-contextualize/README.md

 ```
 ### Dynamic path
 You can `dynamically` change the value of `path parameters` of a url by passing the url to the dynamicPath option.
-You can choose to call the fetch function whenever ever id changes or set onMount to true which will cause a rerender.
+You can choose to call the fetch function whenever the `id` changes, or set `onMount` to true to automatically fetch data when the component mounts, triggering a re-render

 ```jsx
 import React from 'react';